khirmas67/Prediction_Of_Heart_Failure/README.md

 **2 - Data Cleaning and Feature Engineering:**
 - Necessary preprocessing steps are applied, such as:
   -  Removing or handling duplicate rows.
-  -  Separated features into numerical and categorical groups.
+  -  Separating features into numerical and categorical groups.
-  -  Encoded categorical variables using one-hot encoding.
+  -  Encoding categorical variables using one-hot encoding.
-  -  iv.
-Standardized numerical variables for model training.
+  -  Standardizing numerical variables for model training.

 **3 - Data Splittting :**
 - The dataset is divided into training and testing subsets to evaluate model performance effectively.
 A typical 80:20 split is applied.